19th Military Airlift Squadron: World War II

-Special Weapons transportation
+Special weapons airlift

-The second predecessor of the unit was established as the 19th Logistic Support Squadron in 1952 as the first of three logistic support squadrons organized by Air Materiel Command.
+The second predecessor of the unit was established at Kelly Air Force Base, Texas as the 19th Logistic Support Squadron in September 1952 as the first of three logistic support squadrons (Note: The other two squadrons were the 28th Logistic Support Squadron, activated at Hill Air Force Base in 1953, and the 7th Logistic Support Squadron, activated at Robins Air Force Base in 1954.
+The squadrons were familiarly known as the "7th, 19th and 28th Logs" and each incorporated a log into its squadron emblem.) organized by Air Materiel Command (AMC) and equipped with Douglas C-124 Globemaster IIs.
 Its mission was to provide worldwide airlift of nuclear weapons and related equipment, with a secondary mission to airlift other Department of Defense cargo as required when space was available.
+Until February 1955, when AMC united its logistic support squadrons under the 3079th Aviation Depot Wing, the squadron was assigned to the San Antonio Air Materiel Area.

-In 1963, Military Air Transport Service assumed the mission of transporting special weapons and the squadron was reassigned to the 62d Troop Carrier Wing, one of the command's two C-124 troop carrier wings.
+In July 1963, Military Air Transport Service (MATS) assumed the mission of transporting special weapons from AMC and assigned the squadron to the 62d Troop Carrier Wing, at McChord Air Force Base, Washington one of MATS's two C-124 troop carrier wings.
+In 1964, it was redesignated the 19th Air Transport Squadron.
 Shortly before its inactivation, its mission changed to that of strategic transport squadron flying worldwide airlift operations.
-It was inactivated in 1969 with the retirement of the C-124.
+Beginning in 1966, the 62d Wing began replacing its C-124s with Lockheed C-141 Starlifters.
+The squadron was inactivated in 1969 with the retirement of the C-124 from regular service.

 In 1985 the two squadrons were consolidated and redesignated as the 19th Aeromedical Airlift Squadron.